It is no longer up for debate: the DC Government hasn’t been fulfilling its commitment to Vision Zero

 - What do you think is unsafe about the city’s roadways?

 - Have you been in a crash?
 Do you know someone who has been in a crash?
 What about near misses?
 What was that like?
 How did it make you feel?

 - What are some things that the city could do in your neighborhood on your commute that would make you safer?

-If you can’t make it, we still want to let council know your thoughts.
+we still want to let council know your thoughts.
 Email Ms. Benjamin at the email address above and cc us by October 11, 2018.